CCExtractor/website/content/docs/ideas_page_for_summer_of_code_2023.md

 #### CCExtractor Rust rewrite

-GSOC 2021 was quite successful on this front.
+GSoC 2021 was quite successful on this front.
 The 708 decoder was rewritten in Rust, and in the process we fixed all the known (then) issues with 708.
 The student who did all this work (Punit Lodha) is going to mentor in 2022.

+GSoC 2022 had partial success, with one of the projects (608) failing, and another one (HardSubX) succeeding.

-In 2022 we'd like to tackle these tasks.
+In 2023 we'd like to tackle these tasks.
 If you're interested, you can get some feeling of the system by fixing https://github.com/CCExtractor/ccextractor/issues/1407

 Or, to generally show that you know some Rust, tackle something from these very popular Rust projects (they're not related to us, even though we use them and we've committed code from time to time) and send us links to the PRs: